Practical Equivariances via Relational Conditional Neural Processes

-To ensure reliable statistical analysis and fair comparisons, we repeat model training using the above procedure 10 times in each experiment, with each run utilizing different seeds for training and validation dataset generation and model training.
-In practice, we generated 10 seed sets so that each training run with the same model utilizes different seeds, but we maintain consistency by using the same seeds across different models in the same experiment.
-Each model is then represented with 10 training outcomes in each experiment, and we evaluate all training outcomes with a fixed evaluation set or evaluations sets.
+To ensure reliable statistical analysis and fair comparisons, we repeat model training using the above procedure ten times in each experiment, with each run utilizing different seeds for training and validation dataset generation and model training.
+In practice, we generated ten seed sets so that each training run with the same model utilizes different seeds, but we maintain consistency by using the same seeds across different models in the same experiment.
+Each model is then represented with ten training outcomes in each experiment, and we evaluate all training outcomes with a fixed evaluation set or evaluation sets.

-Finally, the comparison between neural process models in each experiment is carried out as follows.
-The evaluation measure is either the normalized log-likelihood of the target data or the Kullback--Leibler divergence between the predicted target distribution and a reference distribution.
+We evaluate the methods based on two performance measures: \emph{(i)} the log-likelihood, normalized with respect to the number of target points, and \emph{(ii)} the Kullback-Leibler (KL) divergence between the posterior prediction map $\pi$ and a target $\pi^*$, defined as

+assuming that $\pi$ is absolutely continuous to $\pi^*$ with respect to a measure $\lambda$ (usually, the Lebesgue measure).
+We report the KL normalized with respect to the number of target points.

+Throughout our experiments, we rely on the KL divergence to evaluate the experiments with Gaussian process (GP) generated functions (`Gaussian'), for which we can compute the ground-truth target $\pi^*$ (the multivariate normal prediction of the posterior GP).
+We use the normalized log-likelihood for all the other (`non-Gaussian') cases.
 For each model and evaluation set, we report both the average score calculated across training runs and the standard deviation between scores observed in each training run.